-Bermuda prepares the annual financial statements of the Consolidated Fund in accordance with the recommendations of the Public Sector Accounting Board and the Accounting Standards Board of the Canadian Institute of Chartered Accountants.
+Bermuda prepares the annual financial statements of the Consolidated Fund in accordance with the recommendations of the Public Sector Accounting Board and the Accounting Standards Board of the Chartered Professional Accountants of Canada.
 Bermuda does not prepare interim financial reports at this time.